Nasdanika/html/app/doc/index.md

 ###### Content left navigation panel

 Adaptive navigation panel displaying ``content left`` children of the active action.
-Sections may have their own content left and right panels.
+Support for section content left and right panels will be added in the future releases.

 ###### Content right navigation panel